Synchronize Files between Windows Servers Easily (Video)

 Part 1: Install DFS replication for sync

 Step 3.
-Install DFS Replication role service
+Select DFS Replication role service and click Next.

-Click Install to ensure you want to install the selected roles, role services, or features.
+Step 4.
+Confirm this installation and click Install to ensure you want to install the selected roles, role services, or features.

 Part 2: Configure DFS Replication and perform the first file replication

+Step 1.
+Start new replication.
 Click Start -> Administrative Tools -> DFS Management subsequently, then Right click Replication and choose New Replication Group in the DFS Management console.

 Step 2.
-Choose Replication Group Type
+Choose Replication Group Type.

 Step 3.
-Set name and domain for replication group
+Set name and domain for replication group.

 Step 4.
-Add server computer you want to share files with
+Add server computer you want to share files with.

 Click Add and look up the servers in Active Directory, then select the servers you want to share files or folders and click Next.

 Step 5.
-Select Full Mesh Topology
+Select Full Mesh Topology.

 You need at least three servers to execute this operation.

 You will be noted to use Hub and spoke.
 However, there is no need to use it in most cases, so you can use it or not according to your situation.

-This feature can keep the files in sync all the time.
+Step 6.
+Choose full bandwidth to keep the files in sync all the time.

 Step 7.
-Set a primary member
+Set a primary member.

-Primary member is very useful during the first synchronization, it will first sync files in the Primary member if there are any conflicts, but only once.
+The primary member is very useful during the first synchronization, it will first sync files in the Primary member if there are any conflicts, but only once.
 And then, all the files will be synchronized nearly instantaneously, because the Full mesh topology treats all servers as equals.

 Step 8.
-Select files or folders you want to sync
+Select files or folders you want to sync.

 Click Add and you will enter a new window, then select the folders you want to replicate and click Next.
 You can use the default existing permissions because it works in most cases.
 However, you still can set custom permissions.